yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 * **Join a team**: Some teams are open to everyone; others may require approval from a team leader.
 * **Create your own team**: Choose a name, set a description, and decide whether it will be open or invite-only.
 * **Participate in team battles**: Many teams host regular tournaments or friendly matches against other teams.
 These often appear under the **Tournaments** tab.

+#### The blind mode team

+The [**Blind Mode Team** on Lichess](https://lichess.org/team/the-blind-mode-team) is a dedicated community space for discussing everything related to blind mode.
+It serves as a hub for announcements, accessibility updates, bug reports, and suggestions for new features.
+Whether you're a blind or visually impaired player, or simply interested in supporting accessible chess, you're welcome to follow the team's discussions and contribute your ideas.
+If you'd like to join, you can send a request to the team moderators—who are also the developers actively working on blind mode features.
+Being part of the team gives you early insight into upcoming improvements and a voice in shaping the future of blind-friendly chess on Lichess.

 ### 9.2.
 Arena Tournaments on Lichess